Hit and Run Death

 The judge denied the motion, noting that the aforementioned information did not affect Campbell’s right to a fair trial so the trial will continue.

-The Difference in the Severity of the Charges in New York State
+Difference in Severity of the Charges in New York State

 The penalties for vehicular manslaughter, a charge that entails killing someone with your vehicle while DWI or driving recklessly are more severe than if you have simply left the scene of an accident involving injuries, even fatal ones.
 There are, however, many factors involved in the possible penalties you may incur in either instance.